-The ESG application submission date is July 31, 2023, no later than 4:00 p.m.
-An electronic version of the Excel application, along with a signed certification page and required attachments, must be submitted through email to tamara.stewart@mshc.com and copy to faye.mccall@mshc.com, and mail a cop.
-Email Subject: "ESG23 Application".
-A hard copy of the ESG application is also required.If your application is too big to submit electronically, consider sending the packet as an electronic compressed zipped folder.
+The ESG application submission date is September 20th, 2024 no later than 4:00 p.m.
+An electronic version of the Excel application and a hard copy, along with a signed certification page and required attachments, must be submitted through email to tamara.stewart@mshc.com and copy to vickie.palfrey@mshc.com, and mail a cop.
+Email Subject: "ESG24 Application".

+If your application is too big to submit electronically, consider sending the packet as an electronic compressed zipped folder.